ansonl/ansonl.github.io/_posts/2024-05-23-corolla-cross-hybrid-spare-wheel-tire.md

 ### Supporting More Designs

-3D printed objects that I design including those seen in this project are viewable on my [Portfolio]({% link portfolio.md %}).
+3D printed objects that I design including those seen in this post are viewable on my [Portfolio]({% link portfolio.md %}).
+I make designs to fill functional gaps in real life and I personally use all of my designs.

 Most of my designs available for free on [MakerWorld](https://makerworld.com/en/@ansonl) and [Printables](https://www.printables.com/@ansonl/).
 You can download and print them on your own 3D printer.

 Physical versions of my designs are available for purchase on my [Store]({% link store.md %}).
 Get the good stuff straight from the source 📍!